flmmartins/my-windows-provisioning/README.md

 If you follow this readme you will be able to create a Windows VM from scratch from simple command lines.

-If you choose:
+This repo began with joefitzgerald templates (https://github.com/joefitzgerald/packer-windows) and box-cutter (https://github.com/box-cutter/windows-vm)

+### Requirements

+[Packer](https://github.com/mitchellh/packer/blob/master/CHANGELOG.md) `0.5.1` or greater is required.

+[VirtualBox](https://www.virtualbox.org/wiki/Downloads) `4.3.12` or greater is required

+[Vagrant](http://www.vagrantup.com/downloads.html) `1.6.3` or greater is required

+### Version Status

+* Machines supported: Windows 7 Pro x64.
+* Platform: VirtualBox

+### Information about Microsoft installer

-wn7x64-pro.json it will install a trial Windows 7 Pro version from Microsoft.
+`win7x64-pro.json` will install a trial Windows 7 Pro version from Microsoft.
+Build time: depends on Microsoft download rate `win7x64-pro-local-iso.json` will install my licensed Windows using my ISO's local path.
-else:
-win7x64-pro-local-iso.json has my local path to my personal ISO image

 If you have you own ISO you can, instead changing win7x64-pro-local-iso.json, simply run: